tianrun2017/orion-schedule/README.md

 ```
 - schedule-console

-you should create the datasource to persistent task config and task instance, now it support mysql ,you can use the init.sql ,it will create database and user
+you should create the datasource to persistent task config and task instance, now it only support mysql ,you can use the init.sql ,it will create database and user
 ```bash
 git clone https://github.com/orion-open-group/schedule-console
 cd schedule-console